 - Snag content from the desktop, Microsoft Office, or directly from Adobe Acrobat

 - Migrate 14 million documents in less than a year’s time

-KnowledgeLake’s ECM experts not only helped the enterprise meet its initial document processing needs in 2009 but also provided the scalability Tyson needed for future growth.
-In fact, our SharePoint ECM solution now supports more than 30 departments at Tyson and safeguards more than 100 million documents!
+KnowledgeLake’s SharePoint consultants not only helped the enterprise meet its initial document processing needs in 2009 but also provided the scalability Tyson needed for future growth.
+In fact, our SharePoint ECM solutions now support more than 30 departments at Tyson and safeguards more than 100 million documents!